Age of Empires II Review

 Microsoft released Age of Empires II: The Conquerors for Windows 95/98 and Windows NT 4.0 SP5 in August of 2000 in the U.S.A.
 Developed by Ensemble Studios of the U.S.A., The Conquerors is an expansion for Age of Empires II: Age of Kings.
 The Conquerors installs to the AoE II install folder, but is run from a separate *.exe.

 The Conquerors modified the difficulty settings of offensive AI aggression in that Easiest is an utterly meaningless doddle and Highest is a whack-a-mole slog with no equal outside of Brood War.
-Invasion-wise, and with seven AI opponents, Easiest is a dripping tap (one-unit raids) whereas Highest is a never-ending tsunami of dozens upon dozens of units whose collective attacks pop 5000-HP castles like party balloons.
+Invasion-wise, and with seven AI opponents, Easiest is a dripping tap (one-unit raids) whereas Hardest is a never-ending tsunami of dozens upon dozens of units whose collective attacks pop 5000-HP castles like party balloons.

 The Conquerors was distributed on 1x CD-ROM and installs to hard disk drive via the The Conquerors installation program.
 With The Conquerors installed the AoE II install size becomes 561 megs and consists of 1,357 files.